-Three A-levels at grades BBC or above.
+Three A-levels at grades BCC - BBB

-Applicants with other qualifications and/or experience will be considered on an individual basis.
+Applicants with other qualifications and/or experience will be considered on an individual basis

-UCAS points 112
+UCAS points 104 - 120

 UCAS code FBS1 without placement year or FBS2 with placement year

-Duration Three years full-time, or four years full-time with the optional professional practice year, or up to six years part-time
+Duration Three years full-time or four years full-time with the optional professional practice year, or up to six years part-time

-How to apply for this courseBSc Football Science has been developed in collaboration with football industry professionals and offers outstanding quality of education alongside the skills and expertise required to work in football supporting individual player development and team performance.
+BSc Football Science has been developed in collaboration with football industry professionals.
+It offers an outstanding quality of education alongside the skills and expertise required to work in football.

-This BSc Football Science degree teaches you to apply scientific principles to all aspects of athletic development across the age appropriate phases of player development.
+BSc Football Science degree teaches you to apply scientific principles to all aspects of athletic development across the age appropriate phases of player development.
 There is a strong emphasis on practical learning and how to apply these scientific principles to player or team performance.

-Field trips to see football science in practice within high performance settings.
+Field trips to see football science in practice within high performance settings

-Learn with our professional football partners.
+Learn with our professional football partners

-Practical hands-on experience working with players as part of a multi-disciplinary team.
+Practical hands-on experience working with players as part of a multi-disciplinary team

 How does a performance analyst support technical and physical performance coaches?